rpdelaney/l4d2-tourney-rules/rules.md

 * Survivor death sounds, or other vocalizations associated with player state or health (such as incapacitation or being “black and white”)
-* Triggered vocalizations or sound effects associated with director events (such as the rescue vehicle’s arrival, etc)
+* Triggered vocalizations or sound effects associated with director events (such as the rescue vehicle’s arrival, etc.)

 #####7.3 Sprays
 Players may not use sprays that imitate or resemble environmental